Take a comprehensive battlefield tour of the battle of Chancellorsville; May 1-3, 1863.

-This private battlefield tour pairs nicely with the battle of Fredericksburg which preceded the battle on December 11-13, 1862.
+This private battlefield tour pairs nicely with the Battle of Fredericksburg, which preceded the battle on December 11-13, 1862.

 Let us show you the way as you relax and skip the self-guided tour hassle.
 Your own battlefield guide will meet you in front of the Chancellorsville Battlefield Visitor Center.